wowowo-wo/miku_classifier_CNN/README.md

 # miku_classifier_CNN

-Miku Classifier is a simple CNN that tells you whether or not Hatsune Miku appears in an image.
+miku_classifier_CNN is a simple CNN that tells you whether or not Hatsune Miku appears in an image.
 Built with PyTorch.

 # Usage